Commonhold: The (not so) Simple Truth!

 Following the 1997 General Election the new Labour government started serious work on the preparation of a Commonhold Bill with the issuing of a consultation paper in November 1998 entitled ‘Residential Leasehold Reform in England and Wales – A Consultation Paper’ which invited views on the broad principle of a wide range of information.

-This paper attracted considerable public interest with over 900 organisations and individuals responding, among them, The Landowners Group.
+This paper attracted considerable public interest with over 900 organisations and individuals responding.

-In 2001 the introduction of the Commonhold and Leasehold Billl led many to believe that a real attempt had been made to learn as much as possible from commonhold laws already operating in different countries and jurisdictions because of wide consultation resulting in the publication in August 2002 of a further draft Bill and Consultation Paper.
+In 2001 the introduction of the Commonhold and Leasehold Bill led many to believe that a real attempt had been made to learn as much as possible from Commonhold laws already operating in different countries and jurisdictions because of wide consultation resulting in the publication in August 2002 of a further draft Bill and Consultation Paper.

-The leasehold pressure group Campaign Against Residential Leasehold (C.A.R.L) wanted 5 things to be included in the Bill:
+The leasehold pressure group Campaign Against Residential Leasehold (C.A.R.L), which is sadly no longer in existence, wanted 5 things to be included in the Bill:

-- The introduction of Commonhold, which it got;
+- The introduction of Commonhold, which it did get;

 - The abolition of residential leasehold, which it didn’t get;